Skip to contents

 Parameters pass to ... when using Scissor method:

-• path2save_scissor_inputs: A character value specifying the path to save intermediate data, default: Scissor_inputs.RData
+• path2save_scissor_inputs: A character value specifying the path to save intermediate data, you can also set path2load_scissor_cache=NULL to suppress the saving of intermediate files.
+Default: Scissor_inputs.RData

 • path2load_scissor_cahce: A character value specifying the path to load intermediate data